 In January 2013 the library relocated to the London School of Economics, and the LSE Library now manages The Women’s Library Reading Room service.
 There are proposals in place to ensure that the library continues to extend and grow, including plans for the digitisation of the collections to ensure they are accessible to a global audience.

-The campaign for the vote, the struggle for education, social, political and medical history, the law, cookery and fashion reflect the diversity of topics found in the collections.
+The campaign for the vote, the continuing struggle for equality in social, educational, professional, political and legal spheres, medical and sexual history, cookery, fashion and the campaign for peace reflect the great diversity of topics in the collections.

 Friends of the Women's Library charity no. 277165